rozek/wat-behaviors/widget/de.rozek/README.md

 # de.rozek #

 This package contains a variety of widget behaviours for the [WebApp Tinkerer](https://github.com/rozek/webapp-tinkerer).
-Use them as examples or as the basis for your own developments.
+Use them as examples or as a basis for your own developments.